cmurph77/homefinder-api/README.md

 To manually run the server run the command -> 'gunicorn app:app'

 The server should run in the docker container labelled api which will be created when running docker-compose for elasticsearch

 When making changes to the api container run -> 'docker-compose build' to apply these changes to the api

 # Endpoints

-/dummydata-properties = this returns the property.json file which is filled with dummy data properties
+1. /dummydata-properties = this returns the daftData.json file which is filled with property data recieved from the daft webscraping script

 ## elasticsearch database set up.